beansbeansbeans/beansbeansbeans.github.io/readme.md

 - once a straw has made contact with a glass wall, it may move along it (including crossing sides - e.g. from right to bottom) but it cannot rise above it

-- at a certain me-defined rotation angle of the *glass*, the straws switch cases
+- (MAYBE NOT) at a certain me-defined rotation angle of the *glass*, the straws switch cases

 ## HOW STRAWS MOVE